 The Columbia Basin Watershed Network founding members included watershed groups, agencies, and individuals in the Canadian portion of the Columbia Basin (the Basin).

-After another Symposium in 2008, a Steering Committee was established.
-In October 2008 members of the interim steering committee convened to discuss strategic priorities.
-The results included a strategic framework document that identified priority goals and actions for the Network.
+A Steering Committee was established in 2008 to develop a strategic framework that identified priority goals and actions for the Network.

 The Steering Committee involved several watershed group representatives, and set priorities for capacity building and engagement, support for watershed groups engaged in monitoring, communications, and an ambitious goal of watershed planning.
 The Columbia Basin Trust provided staff support for the Network.